Trauma and Injury Prevention Definitions

 Regionalization - the identification of available resources within a given geographic area, and coordination of services to meet the needs of a specific group of patients

-Rehabilitation - services that seek to return a trauma patent to the fullest physical, psychological, social, vocational, and educational level of functioning of which he or she is capable, consistent with physiological or anatomical impairments and environmental limitations
+Rehabilitation - services that seek to return a trauma patient to the fullest physical, psychological, social, vocational, and educational level of functioning of which he or she is capable, consistent with physiological or anatomical impairments and environmental limitations

 Response time - the time lapse between when an emergency response unit is dispatched and arrives at the scene of the emergency